smmf/smmf.github.com/about.md

 <img src="{{ site.baseurl }}/assets/pictures/smf-pic.png" alt="My picture" style="width: 200px; float: left"/>

+I currently work for [Feedzai][] as a Software Engineer, at the Lisbon Office.

-I'm currently an assistant professor of Computer Science at [Técnico Lisboa][IST] and a researcher at [INESC-ID].
+Previously, I was an assistant professor of Computer Science at [Técnico Lisboa][IST] and a researcher at [INESC-ID].

 I got my Ph.D. from [Técnico][IST] on July 2014 with a [dissertation] titled